Skilled Representation for Special Needs Students Throughout Tennessee

 - Appealing decisions made by the Board of Education

 You do not have this battle alone.
-Nashville education law attorney Perry Craft can help you and your child get the help he or she needs to succeed.
+Nashville education law attorney Perry A. Craft can help you and your child get the help he or she needs to succeed.

 Helping special needs students throughout Tennessee